Tesla makes $104M profit in 2Q despite factory shutdown

 Local government restrictions forced the electric car and solar panel maker to close its only U.S. assembly factory in Fremont, California, from March 23 to May 11.
 The company paid roughly 10,000 workers for part of the shutdown and continued health care and other benefits.

-Excluding one-time items such as $347 million in stock-based compensation, Tesla made $2.18 cents per share.
+Excluding one-time items such as $347 million in stock-based compensation, Tesla made $2.18 per share.
 That beat Wall Street estimates of a break-even quarter, according to FactSet.
-Revenue was down 4.9% from a year ago to $6.04 billion for the quarter.
+Revenue was down 4.9% from a year ago to $6.04 billion.
 That still beat estimates of $5.15 billion.

 The company said its progress in the first half of the year has positioned it for success in the second half as production output continues to improve.

-Telsa also said it has picked a site for its second U.S. assembly plant, although the location wasn’t released.
-The Austin, Texas, area appeared to be the front-runner but Tulsa, Oklahoma, was a possibility.
+Telsa also said it has picked the Austin, Texas, area as the site for its second U.S. assembly plant.
+Austin was the front runner, but Tulsa, Oklahoma, was a possibility.

 Tesla would have lost money, though, without $428 million it earned from selling electric vehicle credits to other automakers so they can meet government fuel economy and pollution regulations.